Demographics of Morocco: Languages

 Arabic and Berber are the official languages of Morocco.
 The majority spoken language in Morocco is Arabic which is spoken by 92.7% of the population and includes the dialects of Moroccan Arabic (Hilalian dialects), spoken by 91.9%, and Hassaniya Arabic, spoken by 0.8%.
 Berber languages are spoken by 24.8% of the population in three varieties (3.2% speak Tarifit, 14.2% speak Shilha, and 7.4% speak Tamazight).
 According to the 2024 Moroccan census, 99.2%, or almost the entire literate population of Morocco, could read and write in Arabic, while 1.5% of the population could read and write in Berber.
 The census also indicated that 80.6% of Moroccans consider Arabic to be their native language, while 18.9% regard any of the various Berber languages as their mother tongue.

-French is an implicitly "official language" of government and big business, and is taught throughout school and still serves as Morocco's primary language of business, economics, and scientific university education.
+French is a working-foreign language of government and enterprises, and is taught throughout school.
+It serves as Morocco's primary foreign language of business, economics, and scientific university education.
 French is also widely used in the media.
 Morocco is a member of La Francophonie.

-Berber activists have struggled since the 1960s for the recognition of their language as an official language of Morocco, which was achieved in July 2011 following the February 20th 2011 uprising.
-About 20,000 Moroccans in the northern part of the country speak some Spanish.
+Amazigh activists long-struggled for the recognition of their language as an official language of Morocco, which was achieved in July 2011.
+Northern Moroccans are often proficient in Spanish.

-English, while still far behind French in terms of the number of proficient speakers, is rapidly becoming a foreign language of choice among educated youth and business people.
-It has been taught to Moroccan students after the fourth year of elementary school since the education reforms of 2002.
+English is rapidly becoming a foreign language of choice among Moroccans.
+Since the State education reforms of 2002, English has been taught to Moroccan students, beginning in fourth year of primary school.